John Fryer (sinologist): Early life

 Fryer was born in Hythe, Kent, England, in 1839, the oldest child of the Rev. John Fryer, a dissident itinerant Methodist preacher, and Mary Wiles Fryer, a sometime school mistress and shop proprietor.
 His schooling was obtained at Prospect House Academy in Hythe, where his family's difficult circumstances had him working at the local brewery, cleaning boots and knives and running errands.
 He later attended St James School, Bristol, which he later described as being "attended by only the lowest of the low", matriculating in 1860.
 He spent the next year at Highbury Training College, London, where he obtained his teaching certificate.

 In childhood, Fryer developed a deep interest in things Chinese, spurred on by his parents' own preoccupation.
 He was particularly impressed when a Chinese tea merchant from Canton visited and gave him a silver dollar.

 China

 In 1861, Fryer accepted an opportunity offered by the Church Missionary Society to superintend St Paul's College, in Hong Kong, arriving there on board the Prince Alfred in July that year.

 In 1863, Fryer left for Peking where he joined the Interpreters' College (同文館 (Tongwenguan)).
 He married Anna Roleston there in 1865, followed the same year by his establishing the Anglo-Chinese School in Shanghai.

+He was married in 1864 to Anna Rolestone, and in 1882, Eliza Nelson, an educator and missionary, who was also working in China.

 Fryer was editor of the Shanghai Xinbao (Shanghai Gazette) from 1866 to 1868, the first Chinese newspaper published in the city.